alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load flame files authored with other applications, save flame files to load inside other applications and much more.

-`Compact UI Tabs to acces all functionalities in one unified interface.`
+`Compact UI Tabs to acces all functionalities within one simple interface.`
 ![FLAM3HOUDINI UI Tabs](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_UI_Tabs.jpg)

 FLAM3 for SideFX Houdini generate a live point cloud of the fractal Flame being worked on, witch is the actual render.